WebsiteBeaver/react-native-document-scanner-plugin/README.md

 This is a React Native plugin that lets you scan documents using Android and iOS.
 You can use it to create apps that let users scan notes, homework, business cards, receipts, or anything with a rectangular shape.

+Supports both old and new React Native architecture (TurboModules ready, from v.1.0.2)

 | iOS                                                                                                                  | Android                                                                                                                  |
 | -------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------ |
 | ![Dollar-iOS](https://user-images.githubusercontent.com/26162804/160485984-e6c46563-56ee-4be9-b241-34a186e0029d.gif) | ![Dollar Android](https://user-images.githubusercontent.com/26162804/160306955-af9c5dd6-5cdf-4e2c-8770-c734a594985d.gif) |